Gurge44/EndlessHostRoles/README.md

 #### 5. **User Control and Opt-Out**

 You have full control over whether to enable or disable data sharing.
-You can disable lobby sharing by:
+You can disable data sharing by:

 1. Opening the **Room Settings** UI.
 2. Navigating to the **System Settings** tab.
 3. Turning off the setting labeled **Post the lobby code to the EHR Website**.
+4. Turning off the setting labeled **Store completed achievements on the EHR database**.

 When disabled, no lobby information will be collected or transmitted.